Robust Aggregation of Electric Vehicle Flexiblity: Aggregation Under Uncertainty

-where $\delta_{\hat{\xi}_i}$ is the Dirac distribution that concentrates mass on $\hat{\xi}_i$.
-Further, let $d_W(\mathbb{P},\mathbb{Q})$ denote the Wasserstein distance between two distributions $\mathbb{P}$ and $\mathbb{Q}$.
-Intuitively, the Wasserstein distance represents the minimum \textit{work} required to move the probability mass of $\mathbb{P}$ to the distribution $\mathbb{Q}$.
-The reader is referred to \cite{Villani2003TopicsTheory} for a formal definition and more complete discussion of the Wasserstein distance.
+where $\Pi$ is a joint distribution on $\Xi \times \Xi$ with marginals $\mathbb{P}$ and $\mathbb{Q}$, and $||\xi - \xi'||$ is an arbitrary norm on $\Xi$. \end{definition} Intuitively, the Wasserstein distance represents the minimum \textit{work} required to move the probability mass of $\mathbb{P}$ to the distribution $\mathbb{Q}$.
+The reader is referred to \cite{Villani2003TopicsTheory} for a more complete discussion of the Wasserstein distance.
 With these definitions we can tap into the following result.